-Nicola Peel is an award-winning environmentalist, who speaks passionately about the lessons she has learned from her 20 years working in the Ecuadorian Amazon and her deep connection to the natural world.
+Nicola Peel is an award-winning environmentalist and solutionist who speaks passionately about the lessons she has learned from her 20 years working in the Ecuadorian Amazon and her deep connection to the natural world.
 Combining inspiring stories and practical solutions, Nicola provides a vision of how we can live in harmony with Nature.

-Spending 6 months in an isolated lagoon filming the pink river dolphins she then travelled down the Amazon River to produce a documentary, Blood of the Amazon.
+Spending 6 months in an isolated lagoon filming the pink river dolphins she then travelled from Ecuador down the Amazon River to Brazil documenting her findings to produce the documentary, Blood of the Amazon.

-Nicola will also give a glimpse into some of the practical, down to earth projects she has initiated including the use of fungi to remediate oil spills, the building of rainwater systems and the teaching of agroforestry to prevent deforestation.
+Nicolas talks give a glimpse into some of the practical, down to earth projects she has initiated including the use of fungi to remediate oil spills, building rainwater systems for those drinking contaminated water and a fascinating way to clean up a villages rubbish.
+She initiated and continues to teach an extraordinary method of agroforestry to prevent deforestation in tropical areas.

-Being locked down in one of the most biodiverse places on Earth, The Los Cedros Reserve in Ecuador, Nicola dedicated a year to the precedent-setting Rights of Nature legal campaign to protect it.
+When Covid hit Nicola was locked down for over 5 months in one of the most biodiverse places on Earth, The Los Cedros Reserve in Ecuador, she dedicated a year to the precedent-setting Rights of Nature legal campaign to protect it.
 Speaking at the Constitutional Court of Ecuador and coordinating a team of economists, she spoke about the valuation of the forest using today’s carbon market.

 Nicola is currently a trustee for Rainforest Saver, Contributor with Rebalance Earth, and Creative Director for Sussex Green Living.

-Nicola has given key note speeches to entire schools such as the prestigious Christs Hospital and Bedales, spoken for the COP26 Nature team at BEIS (The Department of Business, Energy and Industrial Strategy) and sat on numerous panels including the Wellcome Trust and Glastonbury Festival.
+Nicola has given key note speeches to entire schools such as the prestigious Christs Hospital and Bedales, spoken for the COP26 Nature team at BEIS (The Department of Business, Energy and Industrial Strategy), for RIBA ( The Royal Institute of British Architecture) and even Tottenham Hotspurs as well as sitting on numerous panels including the Wellcome Trust and Glastonbury Festival.